 - 1. Advisors are required to identify the recipient(s) of the prize award(s) and how much is to be issued to each by filling out the Award Receipt Form.
 This must be submitted to NFPA no later than 30 days after the final competition event. - 2.
-Each recipient is required to submit documentation to collect payment from NFPA in the form of a W-9 for U.S. Citizens or a W-8BEN for non-U.S. Citizens.
-Forms can be found here, on IRS.gov. - 3.
-All checks issued to individual team participants will be mailed to the address listed on the W-9 or W-8BEN.
+All checks issued to individual team participants will be mailed to the address listed on the registration form. - 3.
+Individual team participants may be required to submit a W-9 or W-8BEN to receive their award.